 Walk the ancient baths as you enter and then carry on to the permanent exhibition of findings and remains from ancient Rome, from tools to decorations to Mithraic images.
 It’s really big, but in one or two hours you can really see a lot.

-Day 2 in Rome – The City Center
+Day 2 in Rome – The Centro Storico (Historic Center)

 1. Piazza di Spagna (The Spanish Steps)